codedoctor/mongoose-plugins-accessible-by/README.md

 ## Copyright

-Copyright (c) 2012 ScottyApp, Inc. See LICENSE for further details.
+Copyright (c) 2012 Martin Wawrusch See LICENSE for further details.